nvxiewu/Udacity_Course_Project/Front_End_Web_Developer/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Contribution

+The author of the project is Shao Yi.
+If you have any questions, you can contact it directly:
+@nvxiewu

+## Content list

+The project consists of the following files:
+- CSS
+	- style.css
+- image
+	- back.png
+- js
+	- app.js
+- index.html